What Are The Problems With External Wall Insulation?

 Since most homes have cavity walls and are likely to have cavity wall insulation, you need to appreciate that before this housebuilding development, builders had to choose whether to build either:

-• A wall that would prevent moisture on both skins (i.e. impermeable);
+• A wall that would prevent moisture on both skins (i.e. impermeable)

-• A breathing wall so moisture will penetrate – and then be evaporated away.
+• A breathing wall, so moisture will penetrate – and then be evaporated away

 In comparison, for homes with a cavity wall, this will be impermeable since the cavity creates a barrier that will prevent any moisture from penetrating the inner wall and the home since any rainwater that enters will be evaporated by the cavity’s air movement.

 Also, the insulation materials used today will be clad or rendered to your home to help prevent rainwater from penetrating.
+However, it’s still important to look into them.
+For example, external wall insulation materials such as mineral wool or rockwool are still permeable (Vololonirina & Perrin, 2014).

-While these materials work to prevent water ingress, they don’t stop any moisture from reaching the wall’s internal surface so you may need to consider improving your property’s ventilation to move any moist air to prevent damp problems.
+While these materials work to prevent water ingress, they don’t stop any moisture from reaching the wall’s internal surface, so you may need to consider improving your property’s ventilation to move any moist air to prevent damp problems.

 I have solid stone walls; can I use external wall insulation?